The Tay Ten returns for its tenth edition – Tay Ten 10 – at 11am on Sunday 4th May 2025.

 The TT was first run in 2014.
 It was preceded by the brutal Heaven & Hell Half Marathon (historic results of which appear below).
 The TT takes place on tarmac, asphalt and hard surfaces; it is a road race (in surface terms).
 Around 90% of the route avoids public roads and traffic, using paths and cycleways around the north of Perth.
 The course climbs just 25-30 metres total in its length.
 Perth parkrun runners will be familiar with the section of the course near the start and finish.

-The race is licensed by Scottish Athletics; the 2024 licence can be found here.
+The race is licensed by Scottish Athletics.
+The 2025 licence can be found here.
+The race thus operates under UK Athletics/Scottish Athletics regulations and policies.

 Health & safety